folio-org/edge-sip2/README.md

 Resolver classes, each designed to identify the tenant using different connection or protocol attributes.
 The supported resolvers and their resolution strategies are described below.

+Tenant resolvers are configured with system property (`sip2TenantResolvers`) or environment variable (`SIP2_TENANT_RESOLVERS`), default value is `PORT, IP_SUBNET`.
+It is a comma-separated values with tenant resolver names.

 There are 2 tenant detection phases:
 1. **Connection Phase (CONNECT)**: This phase occurs when a SIP2 client establishes a TCP connection with the edge-sip2 server.
 During this phase, the Tenant Resolver inspects connection-level